MrMadguy64/Engine/README.md

 EGA.drv
 1) 1P, Dynamic, 320x6..640x350
-2) 1C, Dynamic, 320x6..640x350
+2) 1C, Dynamic, 320x6..640x350, restricted by CGA's limitations (see below)
-3) 1H, Dynamic, 320x6..640x350
+3) 1H, Dynamic, 320x6..640x350, restricted by HGC's limitations (see below)
-4) 1M, Dynamic, 80x6..160x350, if enough video memory (MDA only)
+4) 1M, Dynamic, 80x6..160x350, if enough video memory (MDA only), affected by Mono limitations (see below)
 5) 1T, Dynamic, 80x6..160x350, if enough video memory
 6) MP, Dynamic, 320x6..640x350
 7) ME, Dynamic, 320x6..640x350
 8) 640x350x60xME (MDA only)
-9) 160x25x60xMM (MDA only)
+9) MC, Dynamic, 320x6..640x350, restricted by CGA's limitations (see below)
+3) MH, Dynamic, 320x6..640x350, restricted by HGC's limitations (see below)
+10) 160x25x60xMM (MDA only), affected by Mono limitations (see below)
-10) MT, Dynamic, 80x6..160x350, if enough video memory
+11) MT, Dynamic, 80x6..160x350, if enough video memory
-11) 2P, Dynamic, 320x6..640x350
-12) 2E, Dynamic, 320x6..640x350
+12) 2P, Dynamic, 320x6..640x350
-13) 2C, Dynamic, 320x6..640x350
+13) 2E, Dynamic, 320x6..640x350
-14) 2H, Dynamic, 320x6..640x350
+14) 2C, Dynamic, 320x6..640x350, restricted by CGA's limitations (see below)
+15) 2H, Dynamic, 320x6..640x350, restricted by HGC's limitations (see below)
-15) 2M, Dynamic, 80x6..160x350, if enough video memory
+17) 2M, Dynamic, 80x6..160x350, if enough video memory, affected by Mono limitations (see below)
-16) 2T, Dynamic, 80x6..160x350, if enough video memory
+18) 2T, Dynamic, 80x6..160x350, if enough video memory
-17) 4E, Dynamic, 320x6..640x350
+19) 4E, Dynamic, 320x6..640x350
-18) 4T, Dynamic, 80x6..160x350, if enough video memory
+20) 4T, Dynamic, 80x6..160x350, if enough video memory

 Horizontal resolutions 320 and 640 are supported with divisors 1, 2, 4.
 Vertial resolutions 200 and 350 with divisors 1..32 in EGA graphic modes, 200 with divisors 1..32 in CGA graphic modes, only 350 in MDA graphic modes, 200 and 350 with divisors 1..14/31 in EGA text modes, 200 with divisors 1..8/31 for CGA in text modes and only 1 for MDA in text modes (depends on CharGenLoadMode setting: enabled - 31, disabled - 14/8, depends on HeightRoundMode).
 Limited to 31 in text modes due to underline.
 Only way to hide it - to set it's position to 32.
 Thus fonts can't have 32 rows.
 Only 31.

-CharGenLoadMode option:
-1) Enabled only if necessary (>8/14 lines)
-2) Force enabled (even for standard modes) - use in case of problems with default character generator
-3) Force disabled (disables modes, that require it) - use in case of compatibility problems with character generator load code

-HeightRoundMode option:
-1) Round up, preserves vertical resolution, but last line may be cut
-2) Round down, vertical resolution may decrease, but all lines have the same height

 Different amounts of video memory are supported.
-Amount of memory installed doesn't affect text modes, as all text modes require 64Kb only.
-For graphic modes amount of memory affects number of pages avilialbe.
+Amount of memory affects number of pages avilialbe.
 Modes, that require more than 64Kb VRAM (640x350 for example) are special case.
-If video card has only 64Kb VRAM installed - these modes can be 2bpp only (1, ME, 2E).
+If video card has only 64Kb VRAM installed - these modes can be no more than 2bpp only.

+CGA and HGC modes are special case.
+Only divisor 2 is available for both horizontal and vertical resolutions.
+Vertcal resolution is limited by three factors: max bank size, max number of banks, max number of lines per bank.
+Max bank size is always 8Kb.
+For CGA max number of banks is 2, for HGC - is 4.
+If CGALineLimit mode is enabled, only 128 lines per bank are avalable.
+Vertial resolution is affected by HeightRoundMode.
+If HeightRoundMode is round down, then Height = Height - (Height mod Banks).
+For example it would mean 348 lines instead of 350 in case of HGC mode.
+MemoryRemapMode doesn't affect resolutions - only number of pages available.

+Mono text modes require Mono attribute support in Attribute Controller.
+According to information from Internet, it isn't always implemented.
+Some documentation claims, that it has never been implemented.
+But some, like Cirrus Logic one, claims opposite.
+If it isn't implemented, some attributes can be treated wrong way.
+For example 78h should have "dark" foreground.
+But if this attribute is treated as color one instead, foreground becomes "light".
+It isn't so noticeable in MM mode, but colors looks like they're reversed in 2M mode.
+Another question - if supported, do Mono attributes bypass Attribute Controller and/or DAC palettes?
+DAC palette shouldn't be bypassed.
+It's just impossible.
+But we can't be so sure about Attribute Controller's one.
+At least BIOS loads proper palette into Attribute Controller, that looks like only bits 0 and 3 are used.
+As always, we try to load universal palette, that would work in any case - even if all bits would be used.

 VGA.drv
 1) 1P, Dynamic, 160x5..720x480
 2) 1C, Dynamic, 320x200..720x480, restricted by CGA's limitations (see below)
 3) 1H, Dynamic, 320x200..720x480, restricted by HGC's limitations (see below)
-4) 1M, Dynamic, 80x5..180x480, if enough video memory
+4) 1M, Dynamic, 80x5..180x480, if enough video memory, affected by Mono limitations (see below)
 5) 1T, Dynamic, 80x5..180x480, if enough video memory
 6) MP, Dynamic, 80x5..180x480, if enough video memory
 7) MV, Dynamic, 320x5..720x480
 8) ME, Dynamic, 320x5..720x480
 9) MC, Dynamic, 320x200..720x480, restricted by CGA's limitations (see below)
 10) MH, Dynamic, 320x200..720x480, restricted by HGC's limitations (see below)
-11) MM, Dynamic, 80x5..180x480, if enough video memory (Mono only)
+11) MM, Dynamic, 80x5..180x480, if enough video memory (Mono only), affected by Mono limitations (see below)
 12) MT, Dynamic, 80x5..180x480, if enough video memory
 13) 2P, Dynamic, 80x5..180x480, if enough video memory
 14) 2V, Dynamic, 320x5..720x480
 15) 2E, Dynamic, 320x5..720x480
 16) 2C, Dynamic, 320x200..720x480, restricted by CGA's limitations (see below)
 17) 2H, Dynamic, 320x200..720x480, restricted by HGC's limitations (see below)
-18) 2M, Dynamic, 80x5..180x480, if enough video memory
+18) 2M, Dynamic, 80x5..180x480, if enough video memory, affected by Mono limitations (see below)
 19) 2T, Dynamic, 80x5..180x480, if enough video memory
 20) 4V, Dynamic, 320x5..720x480
 21) 4E, Dynamic, 320x5..720x480